soerr/UnturnedDocumentation/Unturned Server/commands.md

 title: Commands
 authors: MCrow
 published: true
+description: List of vanilla player commands that can be used in-game on the server as an admin.
 ---

 This is a list of vanilla player commands that can be used in-game on the server as an admin by typing them in the chat.